 Slot seams are a seam that is decorative with a pop of color inserted underneath.
 They look a little like a tuck or pleat but are constructed slightly differently by creating folds on either side and stitching a piece of fabric underneath.
 Slot seams are common decorations on shirts and dresses and are easy to sew.

 These steps will help you make a sample slot seam before trying this type of seam out on your garment.
-It is always wise to test your seam style on a scrap of fabric first.
 Keep the sample as a reference for any future slot seams.

 Steps to follow to make slot seams:

 Choose scraps of contrasting colors to make your practice sample.
 This sample uses pink for the main and green for the contrast strip of fabric.

 - Cut a piece of contrast fabric (green) 1 ½ inches (4cm) wide by the height of your main fabric.

 - The contrast fabric width needs to be at least two times your seam allowance.